 The ACDA itself maintains that it always publishes figures from the accounts and not budget estimates.
 Since all the figures are only presented in US dollars, it is difficult to test this assertion.
 This is particularly true for the period prior to 1985 when it was extremely difficult to gain access to all the information possessed by the USAID.
 Ball (1988) maintains that the updating routines are perhaps not as satisfactory as indicated.
-Because there are few editions I have not been able to test this assertion.
-There are, however, considerable revisions in the 1993-1994 edition of figures presented in the 1991-1992 edition, so at least some updating is made.
+There are, however, considerable revisions in later editions of figures presented in earlier editions, so some updating is made.